Mark Gordon (producer): The Mark Gordon Company

 In 2015, The Mark Gordon Company partnered with Entertainment One to create an independent television and film studio as eOne acquired 51% of the production company for $133 million.

 Gordon was CEO of the company, which financed and produced content by Gordon and other producers.
 In 2018, eOne paid Gordon an additional $240 million to fully own the Mark Gordon Company.
 Gordon was offered the job of president and chief content officer of film, television and digital at eOne.
 In July 2019, Gordon left his job as eOne president and chief content officer of film and television by shifting to a producer deal with eOne.

+Mark Gordon Pictures

+In 2020, Gordon launched a new production company called Mark Gordon Pictures.